VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: -- Algorithm

 Our global objective is to construct a final similarity matrix $S_T$ (that corresponds to the final dataset $D_T$) with a high effective rank.
 As noted by ~\citet{friedman2022vendi}, who propose the Vendi Score as a diversity metric, a high effective rank of $S_T$ implies high diversity.

 Let $S_T$ be an $n$ by $n$ square matrix.
 Let $V$ the effective rank of $S_T$ and $D$ denote the determinant of $S_T$.
 Let $C$ be the trace of $S$.
-We now state the following lemma (which we will prove later) \begin{lemma} The effective rank of $S_T$ can be roughly approximated by determinant of $S_T$ as
+We now state the following lemma \begin{lemma} The effective rank of a square matrix $S_T$ can be roughly approximated by its determinant D and the trace C, as (see Appendix \ref{lemma-proof} for proof)

 \end{lemma} Based on the above lemma, we seek to maximize $\det(S_T)$ while also noting that $\det(S_T$) is the squared volume of $D_T$.

 However, since directly maximizing $\det(S_T)$ in an iterative manner is computationally infeasible, we reduce this problem to a proxy problem -- namely, the maximum volume submatrix problem (MVS) problem.
 The MVS problem is to maximize the determinant of the best ($k\ \text{by}\ k$) principal sub-matrix of $S_T$ (selection of $k$ data points).